ChainAgnostic/CAIPs/CAIPs/caip-5.md

 ## Simple Summary

-This document is about the details of the Cosmos interface for CAIP-2.
+This document is about the details of the Cosmos namespace and reference for CAIP-2.

 ## Abstract